Bina (missile)

-Bina (بینا) is an Iranian laser guided dual-capability surface-to-surface and air-to-surface missile.
+Bina (بینا) is an Iranian laser-guided dual-capability surface-to-surface and air-to-surface missile.

 History

 It was successfully tested by Iranian military on February 10, 2014, according to Janes and Reuters.
 It appears to be an AGM-65 Maverick air-to-ground missile with a semi-active laser (SAL) seeker fitted to its nose.

 Brigadier General Hossein Dehqan said the ballistic missile had radar-evading capabilities.

-Bina-2 air-to-surface missile was unveiled in 2018 which has increased its precision and range.
+The Bina-2 air-to-surface missile was unveiled in 2018 which has increased its precision and range.